varunarya10/unittest2/README.txt

 Goals for *before* the Python 2.7 beta release:

-* Capture stdout / stderr during test run (off by default -o command line option)
-* assertNotRegexMatches
 * TestSuite.randomize method (?)
+* Tests for command line handling of -b
-* Allow dotted import path for test discovery
+* Tests for dotted path discovery